 I hit my artistic stride in college, at George Mason University.
 I was fortunate enough to have phenomenal professors that challenged me in every way possible.
 I graduated in May of 2014, and was surprised with the honor of receiving the Undergraduate Academic and Artistic Achievement Award.

 My tattooing career began in August of 2011, and I tested and received my license in the state of Virginia in May of 2014.
 American Traditional and Illustrative tattooing have been my main influences, though I strive to push my tattoo work in my own unique ways.
 I am ecstatic to be doing what I love every day, and I am always pushing myself to be better.

 How do I set up an appointment with Tara?

 What should I bring to my consultation?

 An open mind, as well as any visual material that you think might be helpful.
 The reference photos work as a guide to give Tara an idea of what sort of style you are drawn to – it does not have to be exactly what you want.
-Please be as precise as you can and have your thoughts organized.
+Please be precise and have your thoughts organized.
 Although Tara loves drawing, she does not have time to re-draw your image over and over again because there was a lack of communication.

 When can I see my tattoo design?

 How much do tattoos cost?

 For one session tattoos Tara is able to give a quote for the tattoo upfront.
-For larger, multi-session projects, Tara works at $180 an hour.
+For larger, multi-session projects, Tara works at $250 an hour.
 It is nearly impossible to guess the cost of a tattoo via e-mail, so Tara rarely produces estimates prior to the in-person consult.
 She typically books clients in half day (3-4hr) or full day (6-7hr) increments.